Albert Rowe (physicist)

 Albert Percival Rowe (23 March 1898 – 25 May 1976), often known as Jimmy Rowe or A. P. Rowe, was a British radar pioneer who played a major role in the development of radar before and during the Second World War.
 After the war he was the vice-chancellor of the University of Adelaide from 1948 to 1958.

 Early years

-Albert Percival Rowe, also known as "Jimmy Rowe", was born in Launceston, Cornwall, on of Albert Rowe, a sewing-machine agent, and his wife Mary Annie Goudge.
+Albert Percival Rowe, also known as "Jimmy Rowe", was born in Launceston, Cornwall.
+His parents were Mary Annie Goudge, and her husband Albert Rowe, a sewing-machine agent.
 After attending the Portsmouth Naval Dockyard School, he studied physics at the Royal College of Science, University of London, graduating with a honours in 1922.
 On 18 June 1932, he married Mary Gordon Mathews, a solicitor, in the parish church at Beckenham, Kent.
 They had no children.

 Air defence and radar

 After graduation, Rowe joined a defence science unit of the Air Ministry and lectured part time at the Imperial College of Science and Technology from 1927 to 1937.
 At the Air Ministry, he read everything that he could find on the art of air defence, and became alarmed.
 Working at that time as the personal assistant to Harry Wimperis, the Air Ministry's first director of scientific research, he wrote a memo to Wimperis that concluded that "Unless science evolved some new method of aiding air defence, we were likely to lose the next war if it starts within the next ten years".
 In a large scale Air Defence exercise in 1934 involving a mock raid on London, most of the bombers reached their targets without being intercepted.

 Wimperis took this seriously, and in 1934, he started the formation of the Committee for the Scientific Survey of Air Defence, which was chaired by Henry Tizard and supported the early development of radio-based detection (RDF).
 Later, the American term "radar" was adopted.
 In 1935, Rowe became the secretary of the Committee for the Scientific Survey of Air Defence.
 He persuaded Wimperis to acquire Bawdsey Manor as a site for the RDF research and development work.
 In 1937, Rowe had succeeded Robert Watson-Watt as Superintendent of the Bawdsey Research Station, where the Chain Home RDF system was developed, and from 1938 to 1945, he was the Chief Superintendent of the Telecommunications Research Establishment (TRE), which carried out pioneering research on microwave radar.
 He was appointed a Commander of the Order of the British Empire (CBE) in 1942.